xiaoyang4c/skills-github-pages/_posts/2024-04-30-APIO-Bridges15.md

 $$\sum (|S_i-T_i|) + n + \min(pre[j]+suff[j+1])$$

-where:
+for all $i,j$ where:
 $i$ are citizens whose office and house are in the same zone and hence do not need to cross the bridge
-$j$ are citizens whose office and house are in difference zones and need to cross the bridge
+$j$ are citizens whose office and house are in different zones and need to cross the bridge
 $n$ is the number of citizens who have to cross the bridge to reach their house/office

 The final time complexity will be $O(N \log N)$ where $N$ is the total number of citizens.